ruby-amqp/rubybunny.info/articles/tls.md

 If you configure RabbitMQ to accept TLS connections on a separate port, you need to specify both `:tls` and `:port` options.

+Paths can be relative but it's recommended to use absolute paths and no symlinks to avoid issues with path expansion.

 ## What to Read Next